 4. Finnish saunas are hygienic with lots of health benefits

 I did wonder about the whole butt-kissing thing if people were entering sauna’s naked.
 I mean, it doesn’t sound sanitary, right?

 But, traditionally, you get a sitting towel almost like a linen napkin to sit on around the sauna.
 That way, it’s nice and clean for the next person to sit on.

 Also, if you think that sweating in a wooden box and then bathing in icy water is strange, I’m with you there.
 But, it does apparently have a variety of health benefits;

-- It can help circulation, pain of the muscles, arthritis and joint movement
+- It can help circulation, pain in the muscles, arthritis and joint movement

 - Reduction of stress and cardiovascular disease